luzezeng/image-vision/README.md

     Take the example of Intellij Idea, you should set the java.library.path formed like -Djava.library.path=/usr/local/opt/opencv3/share/OpenCV/java

 #### 4. Tip need to know before
-    Be sure that you have install HomeBrew
+    Be sure that you have installed Homebrew in your computer

 ### Questions?
 Please contact Will Joseph Lu ([luzezeng@gmail.com](mailto:luzezeng@gmail.com)) if you need help.